Prefect Lemas becomes Hollande chief of staff

 A contemporary of Hollande at ENA, like many of the Socialist leader's inner circle, Lemas is said to enjoy a quiet understanding with the president.

-They remained in touch after leaving the academy as Hollande rose through the party ranks while Lemas chose a less politicised path and became a senior bureaucrat.
+They remained in touch after leaving the academy as Hollande rose through the party ranks while Lemas chose a less politicized path and became a senior bureaucrat.

 Born in Algiers, Lemas cut his political teeth as secretary of state to the regions in the 1980s, later rising to prefect and a series of high-profile postings, notably on the restive island of Corsica between 2003 and 2006.